 Unlimited interchanges of players listed on the match card in accordance with the FIFA Laws of the Game will be allowed during all matches in all age groups.

-All registered players and officials will receive tournament identification in the form of wristbands for players and accreditation passes for officials.
-These passes will provide access to all matches, special events and special deals (e.g. discounts).
+All officials will receive tournament identification in the form of passes for officials.
+All players will be required to register on Dribl and will be required to carry an ID Card using the Kanga Cup ID template which will be available on the website and will provide access to all matches, special events and special deals (e.g. discounts).

 Accreditation must be worn at all times by team officials while in the technical area.
 Any individual found in the technical area without accreditation will be asked to leave.

-JT Sports Tours are the official travel provider for the 2017 Kanga Cup.
-Contact JT Sports Tours for an obligation-free quote today, and save time and money when you book through Jack and his team.
+Performance Travel are the official travel provider for the [KEEPUP.]
+Kanga Cup.
+Contact Performance Travel for an obligation-free quote today, and save time and money when you book through Jack and his team.

 Book through Performance Travel for:

 Although not compulsory, the exchange of pendants, pins and other gifts is highly encouraged during [KEEPUP.]
 Kanga Cup.
 The exchanging of gifts is a sign of friendship and respect.
 Some teams will give a small gift so it is nice to give something in return if you can, particularly with international teams.